Skip to content

 Exclusion Options

-You can exclude specific controls by adding their ID to the exclude list (e.g., exclude: [5, 6]).
+If you want to keep your dashboard clean, you can exclude specific controls by adding their IDs to the exclude list (e.g., exclude: [5, 6]).

 ID Control